Interested in what I'm up to right now? Check out my Now page.

-Despite supporting iOS and Windows, my subject matter expertise and passion resides with Android; I’ve been an Android user since the first HTC G1 (Dream) hit the shelves back in 2008 and have never looked back.
+Despite supporting iOS and Windows for years, my subject matter expertise and passion resides with Android; I’ve been an Android user since the first HTC G1 (Dream) hit the shelves back in 2008 and have never looked back.
 It was inevitable that I’d carry the interest and enthusiasm towards the platform into the enterprise space.
-Today, I specialise in Android management both for device administrator and Android enterprise deployments, while fully understanding where the platform excels and falls short.
+Today, I specialise in Android management both for device administrator and Android Enterprise deployments, while fully understanding where the platform excels and falls short.

-When I’m not working I am actively exploring the limits of Android and EMM management capabilities both within and outside of the traditional enterprise context.
+I enjoy actively exploring the limits of Android and EMM management capabilities both within and outside of the traditional enterprise context.
 A lot of this exploration is documented here on the website, allowing me to maintain an objectivity on my own published material that isn’t always possible when publishing elsewhere.

 I firmly believe knowledge is most valuable when it is shared, and so I spend a lot of time and energy writing easy to follow guides, providing commentary on current events and generally publishing my views and experiences into the public domain in the hope others find it beneficial.

-Mid-2017 I launched documentation, dedicated to some of the topics I’m passionate about in a format and layout that makes far more sense than a typical blog post.
-A significant portion of documentation so far is dedicated to Enterprise Mobility.
-I’ve worked with the likes of Google, Sony, Nokia, MobileIron, Miradore, IBM, Canonical and others through to publish relevant, up-to-date documentation that’s not easy to find elsewhere.
+In mid-2017 I launched documentation, dedicated to some of the topics I’m passionate about in a format and layout that makes far more sense than a typical blog post.
+A significant portion of documentation so far is dedicated to Android Enterprise.
+I’ve worked with the likes of Google, Sony, Nokia, MobileIron, Miradore, IBM, Canonical and others to publish relevant, up-to-date documentation that’s not easy to find elsewhere.

-was created in 2009 for one purpose: to provide a presence for myself on the internet.
+This website was created in 2009 for one purpose: to provide a presence for myself on the internet.
 It grew rather quickly from a simple online CV, morphing into a tech blog before the end of year one.
 This is how it has remained ever since, growing year-on-year and hitting a personal best of 200,000 annual visitors in 2019, and an all-time milestone of 1 million views in 2022.

 Do you have feedback?
 Good.
 I love feedback.
 Email me.

-I have a dedicated contact page if you’d like to reach out, alternatively use any of the below to find, follow, call or message me.
+I have a dedicated contact page if you’d like to reach out.